 Unfortunately a test ride is not always easy.
 Tandems are rare beasts, and dealers that work with them are even rarer.
 One of the best options available, and one that I can recommend from personal experience, is a visit to JD Tandems in Yorkshire.

 Tucked away on an industrial estate in Gargrave near Skipton, JD is very much a specialist ‘destination store’; here you will find up to 40 tandems on display from at least 7 different brands – and every one of them is available for a free test ride.
 From a wide selection of conventional tandems through to electric, folding, and semi-recumbent machines, there are enough options to satisfy anyone.

-A similar experience is available at The Tandem Shop; you may remember it from this story about refurbishing a tandem.
 You can also pay for an accompanied one-day ‘Tandem Experience’, and have the fee deducted from any subsequent purchase.
-They even organise holidays aboard one of their tandems.

 Circe Cycles also offer test rides, and a ‘hire to buy’ scheme, whereby the cost of a tandem hire will be deducted from a purchase.
 Apparently weekend hires play a part in quite a few weddings.
-We have a Circe EOS tandem with twin belt drives on test at the moment, so here's a sneak peek at it:
+We tested a Circe EOS tandem with twin belt drives.
+Here's a sneak peek at it:

 St. John Street Cycles also has a good reputation for their extensive range of Thorn branded tandems.

 Just remember that it as much a test of your partnership as it is of the bike.
 It is often said that whichever way your relationship is going, a tandem will take you there more quickly – so, just as in everyday life, a bit of compromise from both sides will go a long way to ensuring harmony.